davidgfnet/gba-patch-gen/tools/README.md

    Some thumb instructions have a limited branch range, so they might need some free ROM space to properly patch certain functionality.

+ * symmap\_analyzer.py: Given a ROM and a sym file (list of symbols with address, type, size and name) it will find patching sites for RTC and save (only flash for now).
+This is a replacement for save/rtc when symbols are available (ie. derived/patched ROMs).
+Useful when the compiler is not the same and generates different signatures.

 Some tools are provided to manage patch information:

  * patch\_merge.py: Merges a set of patches (of different types) and produces a